depeh/q/README.md

 - the request returned a `<q-id>`
 - the source IP is whitelisted
 - the job may already have completed and been deleted, so check the Activity section in `/admin`

+## If server or queue exits immediately at startup

+Q now fails fast on invalid config.

+Check:
+- `db.client` is `mysql` or `sqlite`
+- required DB fields are set for the chosen backend
+- numeric config values are valid numbers (`httpPort`, `sleepForSeconds`, etc.)
+- `consumer.httpResponseCodesOK` and `consumer.httpResponseCodesFail` only contain valid HTTP status codes (100-599)

 ## If jobs never leave the queue